Cervical Cancer Prevention (PDQ®)

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following risk factors may increase the risk of cervical cancer:
+- The following increase the risk of HPV infection:

 - Cancer prevention clinical trials are used to study ways to prevent cancer.